kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 Please see [Kubernetes issue #125689](https://github.com/kubernetes/kubernetes/issues/125689) to get a better idea of timelines around the support for SHA-1 going away, when Kubernetes releases plans to adopt go1.24, and for more details on how to detect usage of SHA-1 certificates via metrics and audit logging.

-## Deprecations and Removals in Kubernetes 1.31
+## Deprecations and removals in Kubernetes 1.31

-### Deprecate Kubelet RunOnce mode [KEP 4580](https://github.com/kubernetes/enhancements/issues/4580)
+### Deprecation of kubelet RunOnce mode ([KEP 4580](https://github.com/kubernetes/enhancements/issues/4580))

-The kubelet support for RunOnce mode is being deprecated and will be removed in a future release.
+The kubelet support for the `--runonce` command line argument is being deprecated in v1.31 and will be removed in a subsequent release.
-Users are advised to deprecate RunOnce mode by disabling the `LegacyNodeRunOnceMode` feature gate.
-Starting in Kubernetes v1.31, kubelet will refuse to start if this feature gate is disabled.

-If you still rely on this feature, migrate to using the `podman kube` subcommand.
+If you still rely on this feature, you could migrate to using the `podman kube` subcommand.
 For more information, refer to the [podman documentation](https://docs.podman.io/en/latest/markdown/podman-kube.1.html).

-### Deprecate status.nodeInfo.kubeProxyVersion field [KEP 4004](https://github.com/kubernetes/enhancements/issues/4004)
+### Deprecation of `status.nodeInfo.kubeProxyVersion` field for Nodes ([KEP 4004](https://github.com/kubernetes/enhancements/issues/4004))

-The `status.nodeInfo.kubeProxyVersionv1.Node` field is being deprecated due to inaccuracies and will be removed in a future release.
+The `.status.nodeInfo.kubeProxyVersion` field of Nodes is being deprecated in Kubernetes v1.31, and will be removed in a later release.
+It's being deprecated because the value of this field wasn't (and isn't) accurate.
 This field is set by the kubelet, which does not have reliable information about the kube-proxy version or whether kube-proxy is running.

 After deprecation, users can no longer retrieve the kube-proxy version from the Node object.

-### Removal of in-tree cloud providers
+### Removal of all in-tree integrations with cloud providers

-As highlighted in our [previous blog](/blog/2024/05/20/completing-cloud-provider-migration/), the last bits of in-tree cloud provider code have been removed.
+As highlighted in a [previous article](/blog/2024/05/20/completing-cloud-provider-migration/), the last remaining in-tree support for cloud provider integration will be removed as part of the v1.31 release.
+This doesn't mean you can't integrate with a cloud provider, however you now **must** use the recommended approach using an external integration.
+Some integrations are part of the Kubernetes project and others are third party software.

 This milestone marks the completion of the externalization process for all cloud providers' integrations from the Kubernetes core ([KEP-2395](https://github.com/kubernetes/enhancements/blob/master/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md)), a process started with Kubernetes v1.26.
 This change helps Kubernetes to get closer to being a truly vendor-neutral platform.